-A 2007 clinical trial conducted by S. Schroder from the Heidelberg School of Chinese Medicine in Germany has shown that “acupuncture treatment improves nerve conduction in peripheral neuropathy“.
-The results were clear: 76% of the patients who received acupuncture therapy reported a decrease of neuropathy symptoms, against 15% only from the control group (patients who received medical care without acupuncture).
+A 2007 clinical trial by S. Schroder from the Heidelberg School of Chinese Medicine in Germany has shown that “acupuncture treatment improves nerve conduction in peripheral neuropathy.”
+The results were precise: 76% of the patients who received acupuncture therapy reported a decrease in neuropathy symptoms, against 15% only from the control group (patients who received medical care without acupuncture).

 In 2017, the Journal of Alternative and Complementary Medicine, a US-based peer-reviewed medical journal, published a Meta-Analysis including 15 studies called Acupuncture for the Treatment of Peripheral Neuropathy.
-It concludes that while more studies are needed to optimize its use, acupuncture is beneficial for peripheral neuropathy.
+It concludes that while more studies are needed to optimize its use, acupuncture benefits peripheral neuropathy.

-Acupuncture is generally accepted as a safe treatment and has very few and mild side effects if performed by a competent certified professional who uses sterile needles.
+Acupuncture is generally accepted as a safe treatment and has few mild side effects if performed by a certified professional who uses sterile needles.
 Minor pain, discomfort, or light bleeding can occur at the needle sites.
-If not performed properly, the needles could injure an organ or cause an infection if not sterilized.
+If not performed correctly, the hands could injure an organ or cause an infection if not sterilized.

 Warning: peripheral neuropathy is a serious condition that can lead to severe complications.
 Always ask for your doctor’s advice before starting acupuncture treatment for neuropathy.
-Acupuncture may be contra-indicated if you have bleeding disorders, heart issues, or if you’re pregnant.
+Acupuncture may be contra-indicated if you have bleeding disorders, heart issues, or are pregnant.